TBD54566975/ssi-sdk/CONTRIBUTING.md

 We review contributions to the codebase via GitHub's Pull Request mechanism.
 We have the following guidelines to ease your experience and help our leads respond quickly to your valuable work:

 * Start by proposing a change either in Issues (most appropriate for small change requests or bug fixes) or in Discussions (most appropriate for design and architecture considerations, proposing a new feature, or where you'd like insight and feedback)
 * Cultivate consensus around your ideas; the project leads will help you pre-flight how beneficial the proposal might be to the project.
-Developing early buy-in will help others understand what you're looking to do, and give you a a greater chance of your contributions making it into the codebase!
+Developing early buy-in will help others understand what you're looking to do, and give you a greater chance of your contributions making it into the codebase!
 No one wants to see work done in an area that's unlikely to be incorporated into the codebase.
 * Fork the repo into your own namespace/remote
 * Work in a dedicated feature branch.
 Atlassian wrote a great [description of this workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)
 * When you're ready to offer your work to the project, first: